 - Audit your expenses: Check your cash flow in detail and create a hiring plan that you can afford.
 In some cases, you may find that hiring temporary workers as needed is less expensive than taking on full-time regular staff.

 - Make sure you hire and keep the right employees: Replacing an employee costs a lot.
 You decrease the total cost associated with recruiting and training when you hire and then retain good employees.
 Look for candidates with good track records, who come recommended, and who fit in with the company culture.
 Once they’re onboarded, make sure you build a relationship and provide paths for growth; it makes it more likely that they will stay in their role and will increase your employee retention.

 - Increase prices: This is a great way to increase cash flow.
 Customers are rarely happy with a price hike, but keep in mind that your competitors will be forced to do the same.
 Just make sure you keep track of trends, and don’t raise prices too high.

 - Update tech: Consider automating certain aspects of the work (like payroll), and find ways to reduce production costs.

-As always, to make sure your business is prepared and stays in compliance, we recommend that you discuss these upcoming changes to the Texas minimum wage and paid family leave laws with your accountant and lawyer.
+As always, to make sure your business is prepared and stays in compliance (such as by getting an EIN, we recommend that you discuss any upcoming changes to the Texas minimum wage, paid family leave laws, and Texas payroll taxes with your trusted accountant and lawyer.

 Get Started with Square Payroll